Dominaezzz/kotlin-imgui/README.md

 # Kotlin/Multiplatform bindings and wrapper for [Dear ImGui](https://github.com/ocornut/imgui)

 This is meant to be a Kotlin-friendly wrapper (and binding) for Dear ImGui.
-It is experimental, as I am iteratively the API design and considering optimisations.
+It is experimental, as I am iterating on the API design and considering optimisations.

 The current implementations are based on [kgl](https://github.com/Dominaezzz/kgl) for OpenGL and GLFW.